 basis for setting individual targets.
 For a full and accurate picture of each child’s development, teachers continuously monitor and assess all aspects of their work and development, and incorporate this into daily planning.

 On admission to the school, children are assessed and targets are set.
-Informal teacher assessment is used in conjunction with formal assessment (see language policy for deaf children).
+Informal teacher assessment is used in conjunction with formal assessment.